Awareness and Education

-For further action to increase physical activity in your community, see
+For further action to reduce tobacco use in the community, see

-Multi-component community-wide interventions that increase awareness about and provide opportunities for physical activity in your community will have greater impact than implementing one-off strategies.
+Multi-component community-wide interventions that increase awareness about and provide opportunities to reduce tobacco use in your community will have greater impact than implementing one-off strategies.

 Evaluation measures the impact of all the hard work that went into developing a community initiative.
 Evaluating impact examines:

 - What you expect to learn or change